-Medium-size books are usually at the top of my preferences.
-I love to fully immerse myself in the characters’ world and find that easier when a story lasts for longer than just a couple of hundred pages.
+Medium-sized books are usually at the top of my preferences.
+I love to fully immerse myself in the characters’ world and find that easier when a story lasts longer than just a couple of hundred pages.
 Nevertheless, shorter books can also be utterly compelling and stimulating.
-I consider a book to be short when it is less than 250 pages long.
+I consider a book to be short when it has fewer than 250 pages.

 If you are looking for some quick reads (albeit not necessarily easy ones), you may want to try some of my favourites.
 I decided not to include short story and poetry collections in the list below, seeing that they overwhelmingly fall into the less than 250 pages category.

 The Dumb House is short but not sweet.
 It is a twisted story revolving around Luke, who has performed a cruel experiment on his own children.
 We know this from the outset, and the following pages are an account of how he got to that point and why.
 While reading, I was in awe of the writing style.